-Whether it’s due to a desire to upgrade or because the car isn’t addressing your needs any longer, now may be the time for you to sell your car.
+Whether it's due to a desire to upgrade or the car isn't addressing your needs any longer, now may be the time to sell your vehicle.

-Selling your used car isn’t an easy thing to do, sure, but that might be because a lot of people make some common mistakes which can be easily resolved by trade your car on carantee.
+Selling your used car isn't easy, but that might be because many people make common mistakes that can be quickly resolved by trading your vehicle on Carantee.

 By avoiding these mistakes, you are taking one step closer to getting the best price possible for your used car.
-Aside from that, it's going to make the selling process easier for you and get the cash value at local salvage yards.
+Aside from that, it will make the selling process easier for you and get the cash value at local salvage yards.

-Whether you’re a seasoned used car seller or a newbie, this article will be useful for you.
-Below you’ll find some of the more common mistakes people make when selling their used car.
+Whether you're a seasoned used car seller or a newbie, this article will be helpful.
+Below are some common mistakes people make when selling their used cars.

 1. Not knowing the vehicle’s value

-One of the mistakes that car owners make when selling their car is not taking the time to find out the value of their vehicle.
+One of the mistakes car owners make when selling their cars is not taking the time to determine the value of their vehicles.

-When you know the true value of your vehicle, you can better price your car and you can have a better chance of finding buyers who are more likely to buy your car.
+When you know the actual value of your vehicle, you can better price your car and have a better chance of finding buyers who are more likely to buy your car.

 2. Spending too much on repairs

-With used cars, it is often inevitable that you have to make some repairs first before you can sell it.
+With used cars, it is often inevitable that you must make some repairs before you can sell them.
 After all, your vehicle needs to reach a point where you have a reasonable chance of actually getting buyers for it.

-Although it is important that you do repairs on the vital parts of your car, you should make sure that you don’t overdo it with the repairs.
-You can only get so much value out of selling your car, so you should check to see if the costs of repairs will fit the value of your vehicle.
+Although you must do repairs on the vital parts of your car, you should ensure you don't overdo it with the repairs.
+You can only get so much value from selling your vehicle, so check to see if the repair costs will fit your vehicle's value.

 It’s best to get a professional mechanic to look into the repairs that your car needs so that you can use the information as leverage during negotiations with buyers.